Instasupport

 Shipping protection is a conversion issue in this category

 In many Shopify categories, shipping is mostly a cost-and-speed question.
-In trading cards, shipping is also a condition-preservation question.
+In trading cards, shipping is also a condition-preservation and timing question.
 Buyers want to know not only when the item ships, but whether it will arrive without corner damage, surface damage, crushed packaging, or tamper concerns.
+They also want to know whether they can avoid three separate packages when three card purchases happen in the same release window.

 TCGplayer’s own shipping guidance is a useful benchmark.
 It recommends sleeving, rigid protection, minimizing movement in transit, and using a bubble mailer or secure envelope.
 It also notes that many buyers prefer tracking or delivery confirmation.